September 26, 2023

-(NewsUSA)track – Like many mammals, deer physically prepare for winter by better insulating their bodies.
+(NewsUSA) – Like many mammals, deer physically prepare for winter by better insulating their bodies.
 However, they are also on the move, causing vehicle crashes and seeking to eat evergreens and shrubs in your yard.
 Be ready with deer repellent.

 Deer Are Perfect Winter Survivors

-In the fall, deer gradually trade their summer coats for a warmer winter, which is more substantial and has thicker, longer, darker hair called “guard hairs” to protect their fur and skin from rain and snow.
+In the fall, deer gradually trade their summer coats for a warmer winter, which is more substantial, and has thicker, longer, darker hair called “guard hairs” to protect their fur and skin from rain and snow.

-Deer alter their behavior to survive the harsh winter weather.
+Deer alters their behavior to survive the harsh winter weather.
 They generally become less active, sometimes dropping their metabolism by half, which allows them to save energy.
 Deer can hunker down during particularly harsh winter weather and survive on their fat, but eventually, they have to eat something, although their preferred food sources are long gone.

 Deer Love Your Shrubs